deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](charts/charts_10_0.png "🔼 Figure 12: Action counting error rate comparison.
 Root trajectory (Traj.) vs. attention map (Ours). “σ” is the smoothing parameter.")

-> 🔼 The chart compares the error rates of action counting using root trajectory and attention map, showing that attention map-based counting is less sensitive to noise.
+> 🔼 The chart compares the error rates of action counting using root trajectory and self-attention map in MotionCLR, showing the superiority of the self-attention map approach.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Action counting error rate comparison.
 Root trajectory (Traj.) vs. attention map (Ours). “σ” is the smoothing parameter.